Highlights from the Museum’s Collection

 Normally, the masterpieces from the collection are on display in the museum’s galleries.
-But because the museum building is currently closed for renovation, we are showing a selection of highlights in the Depot.
-For the first time since the museum closed in May 2019, fourteen paintings, including masterpieces by Bosch, Bruegel, Rembrandt, Kandinsky, Munch, Van Gogh, Van Dongen and Basquiat, will be on display in the Depot (A3.08 – Gallery I) from 7 April through 3 September.
+But because the museum building is currently closed for renovation, we are showing a selection of highlights in the depot.
+For the first time since the museum closed in May 2019, fourteen paintings, including masterpieces by Bosch, Bruegel, Míro, Kandinsky, Munch, Van Gogh and Basquiat, will be on display in the depot (A3.08 – Gallery I) until the end of 2023.

 Instead of being hung on the wall, the paintings are displayed on free-standing easels.
 The transparent glass enables visitors to see the backs of the paintings, which provide information about their materials, techniques and provenance.